William Contreras Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks' 4.49 team ERA ranks 21st among all league pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.44).

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (82 total, 1.1 per game).
+- The Diamondbacks rank 17th in baseball in home runs allowed (82 total, 1.1 per game).

-- Kelly gets the start for the Diamondbacks, his 15th of the season.
-He is 8-3 with a 3.25 ERA and 89 strikeouts in 83 2/3 innings pitched.
+- Nelson (3-4) gets the starting nod for the Diamondbacks in his 15th start of the season.
+He has a 5.30 ERA in 71 1/3 innings pitched, with 46 strikeouts.

-- In his last outing on Thursday against the Philadelphia Phillies, the righty threw six innings, allowing three earned runs while surrendering three hits.
+- In his last appearance on Thursday against the Philadelphia Phillies, the righty tossed four innings, allowing five earned runs while surrendering 10 hits.

+- In 14 games this season, the 25-year-old has amassed a 5.30 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.